Inside My Portfolio: What I Hold And Why

 It is useful for readers to have a solid disclosure about the investing choices of the analysts they follow.
 Seeing the choices the analyst has personally made and what plans the analyst has for their future investing choices provides other investors the opportunity to better understand the mindset of the analyst and determine how they feel about the quality of the analyst's research.

 Within the sector I cover, I'm happy to trade actively.
 I'm not thrilled with making adjustments outside of that sector, but I found the domestic equity markets too expensive this December.
 For the accounts with restricted choices, I moved domestic equity exposure over bonds.
-I see the yield on the 3 to 5 year Treasuries as being high enough to justify taking it over taking the broad equity market exposure.
+I see the yield on the 3 to 5 year Treasuries as being high enough to justify taking it, overtaking the broad equity market exposure.

 Holdings